UltraDeveloper7/Roaming-Snail/README.md

 # Billiards

-Here is an updated README structure for the Billiards repository based on the provided logic:

 ## Overview
 This repository contains the source code for a dual-player Billiards game created with OpenGL in Visual Studio.
 The game allows two players to compete in a realistic billiards environment.